stgeorgeshurstville/bulletin/_docs/song.md

 ## 9:30am
 1. His Mercy is More
-2. N/A
+2. Behold the Throne of God Above
-3. Behold the Throne of God Above
+3. Yet Not I but Through Christ in Me
 4. His Glory is My Good

 **Scroll below for 9:30am song lyrics**